jbnunn/CARLADesktop/Step4-Simulate.md

 ### Start a CARLA client

 * Leave the server running in a terminal, and open another on your virtual desktop.
 By default, this terminal starts with Python 3.
 We'll need Python 2 for this example.
-Activate it with
+Activate the environment you created previously with

-        source activate python2
+        source activate carla

 * Change directories to the `examples` directory